Previous dayFebruary 9, 2026Next day

 9.9 km---✓ ReviewedUSGS →

-A magnitude 3.1 seismic event took place 95 km NNE of Cruz Bay, U.S. Virgin Islands on February 9, 2026 at 17:07 UTC.
-This event falls inside the aftershock decay of a nearby magnitude 4.4 earthquake that occurred about 4 hours earlier.
-The event originated approximately 9.9 km below the surface, classifying it as shallow crustal.
-Geolocation places the event at 19.131°N, -64.451°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+February 9, 2026 brought a magnitude 3.1 earthquake 95 km NNE of Cruz Bay, U.S. Virgin Islands, logged at 17:07 UTC.
+Coming 4 hours after a magnitude 4.4 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+This was a shallow crustal earthquake, focused at 9.9 km depth.
+Coordinates: 19.131°, -64.451°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-09